From Hero to Wise Elder

 Illustrations:

-Insights: This stage, deeply aligned with Zweig's "Role to Soul" (2021), invites the shedding of external masks to discover one’s core identity and soul vocation.
+Insights: This stage invites the shedding of external masks to discover one’s core identity and soul vocation.
 Here, the Hero begins the shift from external striving to internal alignment with authentic selfhood.

 4. Transitioning to the Wise Elder (Second Half of Life)

-Core Task: Move from achievement to wisdom and service.
+Core Task: Transition from achievement to wisdom and service… generally over a number of decades.

 Primary Drivers: Humility, surrender, spiritual depth, mentoring others.